What They Said Themselves

 Helen Thomas, Chief Executive, DHCW — Public Accountability Meeting, 29 January 2026

 DHCW spends in excess of £78 million per year of public money.
-It has grown its workforce by 25% in recent years.
+It has grown its workforce by 78% since 2019.
 And its own Chief Executive states, on the record, that the organisation cannot calculate the return on investment for the money it spends.
-This is not a minor operational gap.
-Return on investment is the fundamental question that any spending body must answer: what did the public get for the money?
-DHCW cannot say.
+This is not a minor operational gap — and it is not new.
+Three years earlier, in October 2022, DHCW was asked by the Senedd whether £30 million spent on WCCIS represented value for money.
+The answer was: "that's quite a tricky question to answer in terms of the quantification of the benefits" (Senedd Joint Committee Report, July 2023, para 27).
+The inability to demonstrate value was identified in 2023 and unchanged in 2026.

 "It would be lovely to sit here and be able to demonstrate the value."